Jobtechdev-content/Jobsearch-content/GettingStartedJobSearchEN.md

 	https://jobsearch.api.jobtechdev.se/search?region=CifL_Rzy_Mku&abroad=true

 ### Using the remote filter
 This filter looks for well known phrases in description that are used to describe that the posistion will mean remote work.
-It can be both partyly or full time.
+It can be both partly or full time.
 The feature means the ad is tagged with remote = true if one the following phrases appear in the ad
 `"arbeta på distans", "arbete på distans", "jobba på distans", "arbeta hemifrån", "arbetar hemifrån", "jobba hemifrån", "jobb hemifrån", "remote work", "jobba tryggt hemifrån"`
 There is of course no gurantee that this method is 100% accurate but it allows for a slightly better experience for users looking for remote jobs.